Young-Lo/workshop2/index.md

 Hotel:

 We have arranged for a block of rooms at the **Highfield House Hotel** ([map](https://www.google.com/maps/place/Highfield+House+Hotel/@50.9287867,-1.3969407,15.85z/data=!4m12!1m6!3m5!1s0x4874740808456623:0xac45b908762e7a39!2sHighfield+House+Hotel!8m2!3d50.9278199!4d-1.391693!3m4!1s0x4874740808456623:0xac45b908762e7a39!8m2!3d50.9278199!4d-1.391693)/
 [webpage](http://www.highfieldhousehotel.co.uk/)), just a few blocks from the meeting location, from 01/21 to 01/23 (3 nights).
 Please, do not contact the hotel directly.
-Instead, please email Ceris French at C.French(at)soton(dot)ac(dot)uk, she will make reservations and send you a confirmation number with the hotel, along with further travel details.
+Instead, please email Ceris French at C.French(at)soton(dot)ac(dot)uk, she will make reservations.

 Getting to the Hotel/**University of Southampton**:

-There are several options for reaching the Hotel from the Pittsburgh International Airport.
-A taxi should cost ~$50-60, while Uber or Lyft should be ~$30-40.
-Super Shuttle is ~$25 for a shared ride van.
+There are several options for reaching the Hotel from Southampton Central Station (train station, in case you are coming from London).
+A taxi should cost ~£10, while Uber should be ~£8.
+From Southampton Airport, a taxi and Uber have the same price as from the train station.
+There is the Unilink bus line (https://www.unilinkbus.co.uk/) from the train station/Airport with stops near the hotel.
+The U1A, U1E, U1W (from the train station) and U1C (from the Airport) run every ~10 minutes (the weekends the frequency is every 20 min) from 6:00am to 12:00pm.
+The single ticket cost £2.

 ## Participants